AFNordal/stochastic-plasma-modelling/readme.md

 ---

+### `analyze_variations.py`

+Performs conditional averaging on series data from file.

+---

-### `plot_fit.py`
+### `plot_dexp_fit.py`

 Plots the estimated pulse shape, the true pulse shape and the conditionally averaged pulse shape.
+For double exponential fit.

 ---

+### `plot_risefall_fit.py`

+Plots the estimated pulse shape, the true pulse shape and the conditionally averaged pulse shape.
+For individual fits to rise and fall curve.

+---

 ### `plot_cond_var.py`

+Plots the conditional variance, the true pulse shape and the conditionally averaged pulse shape for one value of lambda and a range of gammas.

+---

+### `plot_variations_cond_var.py`

-Plots the conditional variance, the true pulse shape and the conditionally averaged pulse shape.
+Plots the conditional variance, the true pulse shape and the conditionally averaged pulse shape for one value of lambda, one value of gamma and a range of conditional averaging parameters.

 ---